 - 4 slices hickory-smoked bacon, chopped into 1 inch pieces (uncooked)

 - Salt and pepper, to taste

-- Brine the chicken by placing in a sealed container, covering with water and adding in salt and pepper.
+- Brine 4 chicken thighs by placing them in a sealed container, covering with water and adding in salt and pepper.
 Refrigerate for a few hours or overnight.

 - Preheat oven to 450 degrees.

-- In a large resealable bag, add in 2 Tbsp of the olive oil, red wine vinegar, garlic cloves, thyme and rosemary.
+- In a large resealable bag, add in 2 Tbsp of the olive oil, 1 1/2 Tbsp red wine vinegar, 3 minced garlic cloves, 1 Tbsp thyme and 1 Tbsp rosemary.

 - Place the brined chicken into the bag, add in some salt and pepper, seal, and mix together to ensure the chicken is fully covered with the mixture.

-- Add all of the veggies/apples onto a foil lined, rimmed baking sheet.
+- Add 1 peeled and cubed sweet potato, 1 lb of halved brussels sprouts, and 2 cored and sliced apples onto a foil lined, rimmed baking sheet.
 Drizzle with remaining 2 Tbsp of olive oil, some salt and pepper, and toss to coat.